Libensemble/libensemble/docs/overview_usecases.rst

 ~~~~~~~~

 Here we define some terms used throughout libEnsemble's code and documentation.
-Although many of these terms seem straight-forward, defining such terms assists
+Although many of these terms seem straightforward, defining such terms assists
 with keeping confusion to a minimum when communicating about libEnsemble and
 its capabilities.